top of page

 Try this:

-• Choose one big wonderland—farm or resort.
+• Choose one big wonderland—a festive farm, resort escape, or snowy day trip.

-• Schedule one Flower Child reset.
+• Schedule one Flower Child reset—something nourishing, grounding, and green.

 • Plan one gathering that fills your heart more than your calendar.